Assumption-lean weak limits and tests for two-stage adaptive experiments: Data generating procedure and test statistic

+Motivated by the normalized statistic proposed in~\citet{Hadad2021}, we study the following two test statistics based on the WIPW estimator, depending on whether normalization is applied.
+Define the normalization $\hat S_N\equiv (N\hat V_N(0)+N\hat V_N(1))^{1/2}$, where the variance estimator $\hat{V}_N(s)$ is defined as {\tightdisplay } Then we can define the corresponding unnormalized and normalized test statistics as $T_N \equiv \WIPW(0) - \WIPW(1)$ and $ W_N \equiv T_N / \hat S_N$.
 It is commonly understood that tests based on normalized and unnormalized statistics are asymptotically equivalent as the normalization factor converges to a constant.
 This holds true in many settings with i.i.d. data, as exemplified by the Wald and score tests.
-With adaptively collected data, howover, normalization can impact the performance of the testing procedure.
+With adaptively collected data, however, normalization can impact the performance of the testing procedure.
 We refer the readers to simulation results in Section \ref{sec:simulation}.

 \paragraph{A peek at the sampling distribution.}

 Understanding the asymptotic distributions of test statistics $\WIPW(s),T_N$ and $W_N$ is important for downstream inferential tasks.
 To build intuition about the sampling distributions, we begin with a simulation study.
 Consider the scaled difference in means: $c_N \equiv \sqrt{N}(\E[Y_{uN}(0)] - \E[Y_{uN}(1)])$. \textit{Without loss of generality, we assume \(c_N \leq 0\) in this paper.} We plot the sampling distribution of centered statistic \(\sqrt{N}T_N - c_N\), where $c_N$ takes values in \( \{0, -5, -10, -15\}\) and repeat the computation $5000$ independent times.
 The detailed simulation setup is provided in Appendix \ref{sec:illustration_simulation} and the results are shown in Figure \ref{fig:sampling_distribution}.